 But that doesn’t mean that it’s not worth it to travel to Koh Lanta for a few days.
-I went there recently for four nights and had a great time hanging out at the scenic beach bars and drive up and down the coastal roads by rental motorbike.
+I went there recently for 4 nights and had a great time hanging out at the scenic beach bars and driving up and down the coastal roads by rental motorbike.
 Plus, I did a day trip on the speedboat to Koh Rok which had one of the most beautiful beaches I have ever seen in Thailand with pure white sand and crystal clear water.
 And all that with only a fraction of tourists compared to other hot spots in this country.

 I have already written extensive guides on the Lanta Daylife and Lanta Nightlife and so in this final part of the little series I’m going to cover the different ways on how to actually get there from Bangkok and Krabi.

-There is no airport in Koh Lanta so if you come from Bangkok (or anywhere else) you will need to travel through Krabi Town.
+There is no airport in Koh Lanta, so if you come from Bangkok (or anywhere else) you will need to travel through Krabi Town.
 So here is the current information to both legs of the trip – Bangkok to Krabi and Krabi to Koh Lanta.

 Bangkok to Krabi

 You have basically two options on how to get from Bangkok to Krabi: Flight or bus.
-Sure you can also drive there by rental car or motorcycle or even hire a taxi to bring you there but that’s not the most common way people travel the 782km long distance, so I will focus on what’s practical and popular:
+Sure, you can also drive there by rental car or motorcycle or even hire a taxi to bring you there, but that’s not the most common way people travel the 782km long distance, so I will focus on what’s practical and popular:

 Domestic flights in Thailand have never been so cheap and you can easily get a one way ticket with AirAsia or NokAir for around 1,200 Baht, and they even regularly have promo fares (especially AirAsia) for as low as 690 Baht.
-That’s cheaper than taking a bus.
+That’s actually cheaper than taking a bus.